Skip to Content

 • When making crafts, have kids read step-by-step instructions.

-• Make up your own rhyming song together.
+• Make up rhyming songs together.

 • Sing nursery rhymes.